abhishekbalu/quadcopter/README.md

 ```
 sudo apt-get install nvidia-bumblebee bumblebee
 ```
+**IMPORTANT** The OpticalFlow needs to know what USB port it should use.
+To figure out what port the OF is using simply plug it off and do ls /dev.
+Then plug it in, and do ls /dev again and see what has changed.
+It's probably /ttyACM0 or /ttyACM1.
+Now, go to the place where you have the package and go to px_comm/hardware_interface/launch and edit the YAML file there (px4flow_params.yaml I think, might be wrong) to the right USB you just found.

 ## 8 - Theory
 The folder called theory has some svg files and images that explain most of the modules (even some with UML) used in this project in a clear manner.